fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - The Social panel icon now displays tooltips when hovering the mouse cursor over it in the Main Menu.
 - Addressed a reported issue where no tooltips for Leader's name would appear when hovering over a non-selected leader when in the pre-game lobby screen.
 - Addressed a reported issue where tooltips for a civilization were not appearing properly on the pre-game lobby screen.
-- Addressed a reported issue where Tech and Civic Tree tooltip font didn’t scale.
+- Addressed a reported issue where Tech and Civic Tree tooltip font didn't scale.

 ## Performance & Resolution